jifems/adxsharing/troubleshoot-adx-sharing.md

 If you already have a database of the same name in your consumer's ADX cluster, the shared database will not show up in the consumer's ADX cluster.

 ## Unable to query the data in the shared database
 This is likely due to permission issue.
-After you receive the share and specify your target Azure Data Explorer cluster, make sure to give yourself and other user permission to the database.
+After you receive the share and specify your target Azure Data Explorer cluster, make sure to give yourself permission to the database.

 ## Your question is still not answered?
 Please contact azdatasharesupport@microsoft.com for support.